justliam42/MSOE-notes/Classes/CPE 1500/Week 5 - Combination building blocks - multiplexer, decoder, encoder.md

 #### 7-segment display
 Each number is representing one side of the 7-segment display it could have active-high segments, or it could have active-low segments.
+	74XX47 and 74XX48
+ - 7-segment decoder
+	 - Multiple outputs on for every